-We hope your summer is going well and that you’ve been enjoying the blogs!
-In university you will almost certainly have some difficult days but we hope that this doesn’t discourage you.
+In university, you will almost certainly have some difficult days but we hope that this doesn’t discourage you.
 There might be days where you miss deadlines, don’t get enough sleep, or feel as though you have an infinite amount of work to complete.
-While we’ve discussed strategies to avoid these bad days, like using a planner or avoiding procrastination, we know that they still happen.
-What’s important is that you recognize your ability to recover from these days and bounce back when times are tough.

 My first year of university featured many things that I found intimidating; however, there was something particularly nerve-wracking about labs.
 I had never been in these types of situations before and I certainly felt like my minimal high school experience playing with Bunsen burners wouldn’t cut it in a university chem lab.
 Therefore, when I went into my first lab, all that I was hoping was that my hands wouldn’t shake as I tried to navigate using a pipette for the first time.
 It felt like a very high stress environment because I only had three hours to conduct each experiment and I felt like a timer was consistently ticking in my head.
 However, this fear and nervousness soon went away as I realized that everyone standing around me was just as confused as I was, and that the point of my TA was to help me work through all of these hurdles.
 I can’t say that my first lab was a roaring success, or that there weren’t many bumps along the way, but what I can say is that my comfort level in labs has certainly risen and that I can now do a whole lot more than simply light a Bunsen burner.